How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: The panel instrumental variable approach

 \section{The panel instrumental variable approach}

 This section presents our main empirical results.
-We employ an IV approach to address several sources of endogeneity in the relationship between innovation and financial structure.
-This potential endogeneity mainly concerns reverse causality.
-Reverse causality might arise because while we hypothesize that innovation, proxied by the number of patent applications, increases the activity, efficiency, and size of stock markets relative to the banking sector, it is also plausible that the activity, efficiency, and size of stock markets relative to the banking sector promote innovation by easing access to equity capital and reducing financing constraints.

-To address such concerns, we construct an instrument based on the idea of regional innovation spillover effects as in \cite{jaffe1993geographic} and \cite{audretsch1996r}, who highlight that innovation diffusion is region-specific due to geographical proximity and trade links, and \cite{keller2002geographic}, \cite{moretti2004workers}, and \cite{bloom2013identifying}, who confirm that regional characteristics significantly influence technological spillovers.
+To support our claim for the direction of causality from innovation to financial structure, we construct an instrumental variable (IV) based on the idea that innovation diffusion is region-specific due to geographical proximity and trade links \citep{jaffe1993geographic, audretsch1996r}, and that regional characteristics significantly influence technological spillovers \citep{keller2002geographic, moretti2004workers, bloom2013identifying}.